ParaGroup/WindFlow/README.md

 WindFlow and its underlying level FastFlow come with some important macros that can be used during compilation to enable specific behaviors:
 * <strong>-DTRACE_WINDFLOW</strong> -> enables tracing (logging) at the WindFlow level (operator replicas)
 * <strong>-DTRACE_FASTFLOW</strong> -> enables tracing (logging) at the FastFlow level (raw threads and FastFlow nodes)
-* <strong>-DFF_BOUNDED_BUFFER</strong> -> enables the use of bounded lock-free queues for pointer passing between threads.
+* <strong>-DFF_BOUNDED_BUFFER</strong> -> enables the use of bounded lock-free queues for pointer passing between threads (the default size of the queues is 2048).
 Otherwise, queues are unbounded (no backpressure mechanism)
 * <strong>-DDEFAULT_BUFFER_CAPACITY=VALUE</strong> -> set the size of the lock-free queues capacity in terms of pointers to objects
 * <strong>-DNO_DEFAULT_MAPPING</strong> -> if set, FastFlow threads are not pinned onto the CPU cores but they are scheduled by the standard OS scheduling policy.